OJK at Full Power After Taking Over Banking Supervision from Bank Indonesia

 30 January 2014

-Bank Indonesia, Indonesia's central bank, officially transferred its banking microprudential supervisory powers to the Financial Services Authority ("OJK") on December 31, 2013.
+Bank Indonesia, Indonesia's central bank, officially transferred its banking microprudential supervisory powers to the Financial Services Authority (OJK) on December 31, 2013.
 Agus Martowardojo, the governor of Bank Indonesia, signed the Record of Transfer (Berita Acara Serah Terima) to Muliaman D. Hadad, the Chairman of the OJK's Board of Commissioners.

 The OJK now has the authority to monitor individual banks, including the supervision of licensing matters and the day-to-day operations of banks.
 Bank Indonesia will retain macroprudential supervisory powers and will monitor the banking system as a whole.